You can still get Taylor Swift tickets for the UK leg of The Eras Tour

 You can still get Taylor Swift tickets for the UK leg of The Eras Tour – and this is everything you need to know.

-The singer recently wrapped up the first part of the European leg of the tour, having played shows in the likes of Paris, Madrid as well as Stockholm and Lisbon for the first time.
+The singer recently opened the much-anticipated UK leg of the tour, with three sold out shows in Edinburgh.

-Fans were treated to her biggest hits, as well as a newly added section for The Tortured Poets Department album.
+Fans were treated to her biggest hits, as well as the newly added section for The Tortured Poets Department album.

-While the surprise song set featured the likes of “Paris”, “Maroon”, “Guilty as Sin?” and mashups of “Long Story Short”, “The Prophecy” and “You’re On Your Own, Kid”, “Fifteen” to name a few.
+While the surprise song set featured mashups of the likes of “All of the Girls You Loved Before” with “Crazier” (which she played live for the first time ever), “The Bolter” with Getaway Car” and “‘Tis the Damn Season” with “Daylight”.

-The tour is heading to Edinburgh next for the first UK shows of the much-anticipated Eras Tour on 7-9 June.
+The tour is heading to Liverpool for the next UK shows – including the milestone 100th show – on 13-15 June.

-Swift will then perform at Liverpool’s Anfield Stadium on 13-15 June and Cardiff’s Principality Stadium on 18 June.
+Swift will then perform at Cardiff’s Principality Stadium on 18 June and take over Wembley Stadium for an incredible eight nights, starting on 21-23 June, with extra support acts recently added.

 You may like to watch